kubevirt/katacoda-scenarios/kubevirt-101/step2.md

 #### Deploy a VM

-The command below applies a yaml definition of a virtual machine into our current Kubernetes environment, defining the vm name, the resources required (disk, cpu, memory), etc. You can take a look to the [vm.yaml](https://raw.githubusercontent.com/kubevirt/demo/master/manifests/vm.yaml) file if you have interest in knowing more about a virtual machine definition:
+The command below applies a yaml definition of a virtual machine into our current Kubernetes environment, defining the vm name, the resources required (disk, CPU, memory), etc. You can take a look at the [VM.YAML](https://raw.githubusercontent.com/kubevirt/demo/master/manifests/vm.yaml) file if you have interest in knowing more about a virtual machine definition:

 `kubectl apply -f https://raw.githubusercontent.com/kubevirt/demo/master/manifests/vm.yaml`{{execute}}

 We are creating a Virtual Machine in the same way as we would create any other Kubernetes resource thanks to what KubeVirt has enabled in our environment.
-Now we have got a Virtual Machine as a Kubernetes resource.
+Now we have a Virtual Machine as a Kubernetes resource.

 After the vm resource has been created, you can manage the VMs with standard 'kubectl' commands: